These zucchini pizza bites and soft textured with cheesy goodness. They are a fun way to incorporate zucchini into your little one's diet!

 Mini zucchini pizza bites served with mixed veggies and marinara sauce

 These mini zucchini pizza bites are a fun take on classic pizzas.
 They are packed with nutrients from the zucchini but still full of cheesy flavor!
+If you have a pizza lover at home, they’ll love these mini bites!

 Here is what you’ll need to make these zucchini pizza bites:

-Ingredients to make zucchini pizza bites
+Ingredients to make zucchini pizza bites.

 • Zucchini: The main star ingredient for these bites.